All Products

 Document Center

-MaxCompute allows you to use MaxFrame on an on-premises MaxFrame client in which the functionalities of MaxFrame SDK are encapsulated.
-This topic describes how to use MaxFrame in an on-premises environment.
+MaxCompute allows you to use MaxFrame on an on-premises MaxFrame client that encapsulates the functionalities of the MaxFrame SDK.
+This topic describes how to install, configure, and use MaxFrame in an on-premises environment.

 Prerequisites

-• The pip tool is installed in your on-premises environment.
-If the pip tool is not pre-installed in your Python version, visit the Python official website to obtain the pip installation guide.
+• pip is installed.
+If pip is not pre-installed with your Python version, visit the Python official website for installation instructions.

 • A MaxCompute project is created.
 For more information, see Create a MaxCompute project.